MetaMask/metamask-android-sdk/README.md

 This SDK has an Minimum Android SDK (minSdk) version requirement of 23.

 ## Resources
-Refer to the [MetaMask API Reference](https://docs.metamask.io/wallet/reference/provider-api) to see all the ethereum RPC methods supported.
+Refer to the [MetaMask API Reference](https://docs.metamask.io/wallet/reference/provider-api) for more information.